MikenzieAlasca/F21-1010/class/lect/Midterm/Midterm.raw.md

 m4_include(reverse.py.nu)
 ```

-Write a program that will take the input list above and find the strings with
+Write a program that will take the input list above and find the strings
-that have the first matching the last 3 reversed.
+that have the first 3 character matching the reverse of the last 3 characters.

+<div class="pagebreak"></div>

 Question 6: 60 pts.
 You have a table